Vimleshkg/K-Rite-Assesment/README.md

+# this is react app-
+# First setup reactJs.
 # after setup please, write on terminal, npm install for initilizing node modules, and install and setup some dependencies ( tailwindcss ).
+# after setup write npm start on terminal

 # Getting Started with Create React App